gloveboxes/Azure-Sphere-Learning-Path/Lab 2 - Send Telemetry from an Azure Sphere to Azure IoT Central/README.md

 ## Azure IoT Central Integration

-Now the application is running on the Azure Sphere switch across to Azure IoT Central, select the **Devices** tab, the device template you created, then the actual device.
-You may have to wait a moment before the telemetry is displayed in the **Measurements** panel.
+Now the application is running on the Azure Sphere switch across to Azure IoT Central, select the **Devices** tab, then the **Azure Sphere** template, then the actual device.

+You need to wait a minute or two before the telemetry is displayed on the **Overview** tab.

 ![](resources/iot-central-display-measurements.png)